-- There have been reports of salespeople saying that "your supplier won't change".
+- There have been reports of salespeople saying that "your supplier won't change" when you switch plans.
 This isn't true.
-The distributor (i.e. the poles and wires) that supplies your electricity won't change but your retailer (the one that bills you) will change.
+The distributor that supplies your electricity (i.e. the poles and wires) won't change, but your retailer (the one that bills you) will change.

-- If you don't like people knocking on your door, you can get a 'Do not knock' sticker to put out the front of your house.
+- If you don't like people knocking on your door, get a 'Do not knock' sticker to put out the front of your house.

-- If you don't want to be contacted by telemarketers, you can register with the Australian Government's Do Not Call Register online or by calling 1300 792 958.
+- If you don't want to be contacted by telemarketers, register with the government's Do Not Call Register.

-Consumer rights groups have long been trying to put a stop to unilateral price variation – the practice of energy retailers changing the price of energy (make that 'raising' the price) in fixed-term contracts in the middle of the contract.
+Consumer rights groups have long been trying to put a stop to what's called 'unilateral price variation' – that is, the practice of energy retailers changing (i.e. raising) the price of energy in fixed-term contracts in the middle of the contract.

-Retailers claim it's necessary because their costs can go up during the duration of the contract, and so far regulators have sided with the retailers on the premise that ending unilateral variation would lead to higher prices for consumers.
+Retailers claim it's necessary because their costs can go up during the duration of the contract.
+So far, regulators have sided with the retailers on the premise that ending unilateral variation would lead to higher prices and less choice for consumers.

-But unilateral variation looks like an unfair contract term to us and the battle continues.
-With no end in sight, it's something to bear in mind because it means the price of gas or electricity in effect when you signed a contract can and probably will go up.
+But unilateral variation looks like an unfair contract term to us, so the battle continues.
+With no end in sight, it's something for you to consider, as it means in effect that the price of gas or electricity when you sign a contract can – and probably will – go up.

-There has been one small consumer win thanks to the efforts of consumer groups: retailers now have to make it more clear in the contract wording that prices can change and they must communicate any price changes more proactively rather than having customers finding out on their next bill.
+There has been one small consumer win, thanks to the efforts of consumer groups: retailers now have to make it more clear in the contract wording that prices can change, and they must communicate any price changes more proactively rather than leaving customers to read the details on their next bill.

 What to do if you're struggling to pay a growing bill